• Home

 • "God gives his hardest battles to his strongest soldiers."

-When I apply these words to the people I've known with cancer, such as the young mother with breast cancer that invaded 36 lymph nodes, or the middle-aged man with sarcoma that metastasized to his brain, and when I think about their multiple surgeries and many rounds of chemo and radiation, the quotes above are a fail.
-After enduring months or even years of grueling treatments, they don't want to hear about being a strong solider with a winning mindset from a person who doesn't have cancer.
-Such expressions are insensitive and do more harm than good to people who are not asking for "a life without difficulties."
-What they want is simple—and that is to live.
+When I apply these words to the people I've known with cancer — the 32-year old woman with breast cancer that invaded 36 lymph nodes, or the 43-year old man with sarcoma that metastasized to his spine and brain — and when I think about their multiple surgeries and many rounds of chemo and radiation, all endured while raising young children, the quotes above are an epic fail.
+These people are not asking for "a life without difficulties," nor do they want to be a "strongest soldier" after months of grueling treatment, and they don't need to be reminded that "it's a mindset" after living with the exhaustion of miserable side-effects.
+What they want is simple, and that is to live.

 A Desire to Create Something Truly Meaningful

-Seeing list after list of unhelpful quotes reinforced my desire to create something better.
-I chose to use anthropomorphic characters for their ability to transcend barriers like race, gender and cultural expectations, making them universally relatable to people from all walks of life.
-With the understanding that every person with cancer is unique and that not all messages will be applicable to all patients, Positivity Cards are designed to provide people with cancer the feeling of being supported and understood.
+Searching for words and finding list after list of trivializing quotes reinforced my desire to create something better.
+I chose to use anthropomorphic characters for their ability to transcend barriers like race, gender and cultural expectations.
+People from diverse backgrounds can connect with the emotions reflected in the characters and identify aspects of themselves that are universally relatable.
+With the understanding that every person with cancer is unique and that not all messages will be applicable to all patients, Positivity Cards are designed to comfort, encourage, validate, and bring a smile to people with cancer, to provide them with the feeling of being supported and understood.
 To that end, comments and suggestions for future editions are welcomed.

 Powered by